Adam Jaamour

 My Expertise

-I am a Senior Applied Data Scientist at causaLens aiming to revolutionise the world of AI by stepping away from traditional "Correlation" Machine Learning and focusing on the future: causal AI.
-Previously, I worked as a Data Scientist developing Machine Learning models for credit decisioning at NewDay.
-I completed my Master's in Artificial Intelligence from the University of St Andrews, during which I earned the all-time top grade in the Machine Learning module with a 99% average and graduated with the Dean’s List Award.
-Before my Master’s, I graduated from the University of Bath with a First-Class Honours degree in Computer Science, which included a 13-month placement as a software engineer in the fast-paced world of Formula 1 with the Scuderia Toro Rosso team.
+Previously, I worked as a Data Scientist at NewDay developing Machine Learning models for credit decisioning.
+I hold a Master's degree in Artificial Intelligence from the University of St Andrews, during which I earned the all-time top grade in the Machine Learning module with a 99% average and graduated with the Dean’s List Award.
+Prior to this, I earned a First-Class Honours degree in Computer Science from the University of Bath, which included a 13-month placement as a software engineer with the Formula 1 team Scuderia Toro Rosso.

 Languages